Ruth Hunt, Baroness Hunt of Bethnal Green: Biography

 Hunt was educated at Christ the King Primary School, Cardiff, New College, Cardiff, a former independent school, and King Edward VI Camp Hill School for Girls, a Grammar School in Birmingham, before going on to study English Language and Literature at St Hilda's College, Oxford.

 Hunt joined the Equality Challenge Unit, an organisation which promoted "equality for staff employed in the higher education sector", in January 2004, where she led work to advise higher education institutions on sexual orientation and gender identity equality.

 In 2005, she joined Stonewall in the role of Senior Policy Officer, where she led work on Stonewall's research into homophobic bullying in schools.
 She became Head of Policy and Research in 2007 and Director of Public Affairs in 2009.

 During this time Hunt produced research into lesbian, gay and bisexual health needs and inequalities, religion and belief and its impact on sexual orientation equality, older gay people's experiences in Britain and, in 2012, the first guide looking at openly gay role models.

 In 2013, Hunt was named as Deputy Chief Executive of Stonewall, overseeing the strategic development and delivery of Stonewall's policy, research, campaigns and information functions which includes the work of Stonewall's Public Affairs team, Education team, the Stonewall Information Service and Stonewall Scotland and Stonewall Cymru.

 In July 2014, after a period as Acting Chief Executive, she was named Chief Executive of Stonewall.

 Hunt has overseen the growth of Stonewall's work in Scotland and Wales, in particular the establishment of the Stonewall Cymru bilingual information service and Stonewall Scotland's lobbying to secure the Marriage and Civil Partnership (Scotland) Bill.
 She gave evidence to the Scottish Parliament Equal Opportunities Committee on marriage equality in September 2013.

 Hunt has led Stonewall's work on policy development and strategic influencing, in particular developing strategic partnerships with organisations across the public and private sector.
 She has led work with organisations such as the Ministry of Defence, the UK Border Agency, the Home Office and Accenture.

 As Deputy Chief Executive, Hunt was involved in Stonewall's campaign on the Marriage (Same Sex Couples) Bill in England and Wales.

 She was involved in Stonewall's campaign on the Human Fertilisation and Embryology Act 2008, legalising lesbian access to fertility treatment.

-In October 2013, in its "Pink List", the Independent on Sunday named Hunt as the fifth most influential LGBT person in Britain.
-In 2014, she dropped to eighth place in the renamed "Rainbow List", and in 2015 she was voted into third place.
+In 2015, in its "Rainbow List", the Independent on Sunday named Hunt as the third most influential LGBT person in Britain.
 In 2015, she also received an honorary fellowship from Cardiff University, where her mother Sheila was then Professor of Nursing, and an honorary degree from Keele University.